AG Coakley’s Office Releases Report on Professional Solicitations for Charity in 2013

-Report Finds that Charities Received 49 Percent of the Proceeds from Charitable Campaigns; AG Coakley Offers Tips for Consumers to Give Wisely
+Report Finds that Charities Received 47 Percent of the Proceeds from Charitable Campaigns; AG Coakley Offers Tips for Consumers to Give Wisely On “Giving Tuesday”

 There is no requirement that a minimum percentage or amount of funds donated through a professional solicitation campaign be passed on to the charity.
 The amount of donations going to the charity may vary widely and by virtue of a Supreme Court decision cannot be directly regulated by the Commonwealth.
 As a result, the AG’s Office issues this report as a source of information for consumers and a reminder that those seeking donations may be paid professional solicitors.

-In 2011, professional solicitors collected more than $388 million, almost $21 million more than in 2012.
+In 2013, professional solicitors collected more than $388 million, which is $122 million more than in 2012.
 Of the amount collected by professional solicitors in 2013, about $184 million ended up with the actual charities.
-This means that, on average, only 49 cents of every dollar that a professional solicitor collected was returned to the charity.
-This represents an increase from 2010 when an average of 45 cents of every dollar that a professional solicitor raised went back to the charity.
+This means that, on average, only 47 cents of every dollar that a professional solicitor collected was directed to the charity.
+In 2012, an average of 34 cents of every dollar that a professional solicitor raised went back to the charity.
 The AG’s Office also issued a report examining paid solicitations for veterans’ charities which found that, on average, nearly 43 percent of total donations, or about $7.6 million, were directed to the charities.

 In addition to looking at the results of the report, potential donors should consider asking basic questions when they are contacted by a professional solicitor, including: